 As part of your community, we are here for you when you need us.

-Language and interpretive services are available.
-Please ask your nurse or Emergency department receptionist about these services.
+Communication plays a key role in your successful treatment in the Emergency department.
+Language and interpretive services are available at all Banner facilities; please ask your nurse or Emergency department receptionist about them.